THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 That's because you paid into the system while you were working.
 It's kind of like paying an insurance premium and now you're collecting your insurance policy – it doesn't matter how much money you have.

-Now, if the disability you have is SSI, then receiving money will jeopardize those benefits.
-And that's a very good reason to call a law firm such as ours if you're in the state of Florida.
+• However, if the disability you have is SSI, then receiving money will jeopardize those benefits.
+And that's a very good reason to call a law firm such as ours if you or your loved one resides in the state of Florida.

 Find more helpful resources: